s-macke/VoxelSpace/README.md

  * Clear Screen.
  * For visible surface determination start from the back and render to the front
  * Determine the line on the map, which corresponds to the same optical distance from the observer.
-Consider the field of view and persective correction.
+Consider the field of view and the [perspective projection](https://en.wikipedia.org/wiki/3D_projection#) (Objects are smaller farther away)
  * Segment the line so that it matches the number of columns of the screen.
  * Load the height and color from the 2D maps corresponding of the segment of the line.
- * Do some perspective corrections for the height coordinate.
+ * Perform the [perspective projection](https://en.wikipedia.org/wiki/3D_projection#) for the height coordinate.
  * Draw a vertical line with the corresponding color with the height retrieved from the perspective correction.

 The core algorithm contains in its simplest form only a few lines of code (python syntax):